If you’re not feeling great lately, don’t worry. All of us feel down from time to time, so remember that this too shall pass.

 3. Check your posture

-This one sounds almost too simple to be effective, but it really is effective!
+This one sounds almost too simple to be effective, but it really works!
 Throughout the day, our spine comes under pressure simply by going about our business.

 Add to that the amount of time we spend staring down at our phones, hunched over a laptop, or the hours of sitting at our desk at work or in school, and our posture suffers.

-One study found that out of two groups, one of which walked with good posture and the other of which slouched, the former self-reported more positive experiences of the study.
+One study found that out of two groups, one of which walked with good posture and the other of which slouched, the former reported more positive experiences of the study.

 Even just a few minutes of mediation a day can have a significantly positive impact on your mood and well-being.